tieututinhoc/piracy/docs/README.md

 ## Disclaimer

-The owner of this project ([Maximous Black](https://maximousblk.github.io/)) is not responsible for and in no way associated to any external links or their content!
+All the information on this website is purely for informational purposes and is not intended to support copyright infringement.
+I, [Maximous Black](https://maximousblk.github.io/), the owner of this project is not responsible for and in no way associated to any external links or their content.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.
 I have no control over the nature, content and availability of other websites.
 If you dislike the information this website provides then please contact the corresponding website's owner/webmaster/hoster directly and fill a DMCA takedown request.

-If you believe that your work is accessible through this project in a way that constitutes copyright infringement, you may [create a GitHub issue](https://github.com/maximousblk/piracy/issues/new) to notify me.
+If you are a copyright owner or an agent thereof, and you believe that your work is accessible through this project in a way that constitutes copyright infringement, you may [create a GitHub issue](https://github.com/maximousblk/piracy/issues/new) to notify me.

 ## License